 In Android Oreo, Google introduced the idea of notification channels, which allow developers to break down the notifications they send you into various categories.
 The idea was to make it easier for the user to turn off specific notifications without disabling the app's correspondence entirely.

-With Pie and Digital Wellbeing, Google has made it easier to configure these notifications using the Digital Wellbeing tools.
+With Digital Wellbeing, Google has made it easier to configure these notifications using the Digital Wellbeing tools.

 - From the main Digital Wellbeing page, tap Manage notifications.